 This reaction is catalysed by aminotransferases that are dependent on the cofactor pyridoxal phosphate, a derivative of vitamine B6.
 The importance of transmination reaction is to collect the amino groups from different amino acid in the form of L-glutamate.
-The glutamate molecules channel amino groups either into biosynthetic pathway or into sequence of reaction to form nitrogenous compounds.
-Therefore, transamination reactions are particularly important in the eventual removal of the amino group from amino acids.
+The glutamate

 The oxidative deamination reaction is catalysed by glutamate dehydrogenase.
-This is the major reaction in mammal cells through which ammonia is synthesized. α -ketoglutarate acts as a sink for amino groups by accepting amino groups from various amino acids, with the resultant formation of glutamate.
-In mammals, all α - amino acids can undergo transamination, except lysine and threonine.
+This is the major reaction in mammal cells through which ammonia is synthesized. $\alpha$ -ketoglutarate acts as a sink for amino groups by accepting amino groups from various amino acids, with the resultant formation of glutamate.
+In mammals, all $\alpha$ - amino acids can undergo transamination, except lysine and threonine.
 The glutamate dehydrogenase (GDH) in animal tissues occurs in the inner matrix of mitochondria and will utilize NAD+ or NADP+.
 GDH system use NAD or NADP but not both.
 The coupling of transamination and deamination reactions; catalysed by glutamic acid dehydrogenase account for most of the ammonia production in animals.
 The combined action of amino transferase and glutamate dehydrogenase is referred to as transdeamination and provide a common route for removing and producing nitrogen.